mpc-sdk/framework/README.md

 Polysig is a library for single-party and multisig use cases for ECDSA, Schnorr and Ed25519 signature schemes.

-We refer to single-party implementations as *signers* and multisig as *protocols*.
-Protocols communicate via an end-to-end encrypted relay server using the [noise protocol][] and websockets for the transport layer.
+We refer to single-party implementations as *signers* and multisig as *protocols*; all of the multisig *protocols* are threshold signature schemes.

+Protocols communicate via an end-to-end encrypted relay server using the [noise protocol][] and websockets for the transport layer or if you already have a transport you can use the [driver](/crates/driver) crate directly.

 The library includes bindings for Webassembly to be used in the browser and for Nodejs; for multisig protocols the client implementation uses [web-sys][] for webassembly and [tokio-tungstenite][] for other platforms.

 ## Features

+* `full` Enable all protocols and signers.
+* `protocols` Enable all protocols.
+* `signers` Enable all signers.

 ### Protocols